MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### CopilotCDPPageContext

-  #### Control Copilot with Commercial Data Protection access to page context for Microsoft Entra ID profiles
+  #### Control Copilot with Commercial Data Protection access to page context for Microsoft Entra ID profiles (deprecated)

+  >DEPRECATED: This policy is deprecated.
+It is currently supported but will become obsolete in a future release.

   #### Supported versions: